airbnb/gem-aws-creds/README.md

 # AWSCreds

-AWSCreds exposes your AWS credentials through the command line or Ruby API.
+AWSCreds exposes your AWS credentials through a command line utility and a Ruby API.

 ## Why?